-The advantage of this approach is that a high degree of hydrophobicity, oleophobicity, adhesion, temperature and abrasion resistance can be achieved is a one-step, low cost process.
+The advantage of this approach is that a high degree of hydrophobicity, oleophobicity, adhesion, temperature and abrasion resistance can be achieved as a one-step, low-cost process.
 NanoSlic can be applied by methods such as dipping and spraying and 3-dimensional surfaces can easily be coated.

 Very thin layers, in the 2-4 micron range provide excellent properties.
 Therefore, NanoSlic coatings are an excellent choice for the most demanding applications and challenging environments where hydrophobicity, oleophobicity and temperature resistance are required.